timcowlishaw/enxaneta/documentation/working_notes/01_modelling-tarot-reversals.md

 e.g. If the upright Empress represents abundance and nurturing, a "negated" reversal would be interpreted as "No abundance" or "Lacking nurturing."
 The querent would be prompted to reflect on areas of scarcity or deficiency in their life related to the Empress's themes.

-e.g. If the upright Chariot represents forward momentum and control, a Negation reversal might suggest "Lack of direction" or "Loss of control".
-The program could prompt the querent to reflect on areas where they feel directionless or powerless.
+e.g. If the upright Chariot represents forward momentum and control, a "Negation" reversal might suggest "Lacking direction" or "No momentum".
+The program could prompt the querent to reflect on areas where they feel directionless or powerless.[^1]

-Ontographically, this technique maps the tarot's symbolic world onto a binary space of presence and absence.[^1]
+Ontographically, this technique maps the tarot's symbolic world onto a binary space of presence and absence.[^2]

 ```python
 class Card: